dfinke/ImportExcel/README.md

 # Overview

 Automate Excel with PowerShell without having Excel installed.
 Works on Windows, Linux and MAC.
-Creating Tables, Pivot Tables, Charts and much more has just become a lot easier.
+Creating Tables, Pivot Tables, Charts and much more just got a lot easier.

+## Examples
+Check out [more than 100 examples](Examples/) on ways use this PowerShell Excel module.

 # Basic Usage
 ## Installation